paigewestra/hw1-repository/README.md

 Code Refractor:
 What
 - "Search Engine Optimization" link did not work.
+Checking code uniformity and use of ids and classes helped to narrow the problem to a referencing issue.
 Why
 How